rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02a.md

     > **Note**: You can review the documentation to [start the function app project locally][azure-functions-core-tools-start-function] using the **Azure Functions Core Tools**.

-1. Observe the function run that occurs about every two minutes.
+1. Observe the function run that occurs about every one minute.
 Each function run should render a simple message to the log.
-1. Close the currently running **Windows Terminal** application.
+1. Close the currently running **Terminal** application.
 1. Close the Visual Studio Code window.

 #### Review

 In this exercise, you created a function that runs automatically based on a fixed schedule.

-### Exercise 5: Create a function that integrates with other services (Low-Code Path)
+### Exercise 5: Create a function that integrates with other services (Standard Path)

 #### Task 1: Upload sample content to Azure Blob Storage